What's My Team Doing? (Virtual Visibility)

 WHERE TO LOOK/HOW TO SEE

-A few minutes ago you identified how you're currently capturing information now think about how you can formalize these lines of communication with your team.
+Feedback should be based on facts, not gut feeling.
+A few minutes ago you identified how you're currently capturing information.
 When, who, and how you communicate progress-related information is integral to success on a virtual team and it must be done with consistency.
 Create team norms around these communications (yours and theirs) so there are no ambiguities or assumptions required.
 And, make sure this information is available centrally.

 Be strategic about what information you ask your team to report.
-Too much information will detract from their productivity because it takes them so long to document it, too little and you won't have the information you need to make decisions or feel confident that projects are on track.
+Too much information will detract from their productivity because it takes them so long to document it, too little and you won't have the information you need to make decisions, provide feedback, or feel confident that projects are on track.

 If your team uses a persistent chat tool (Slack, MS Teams, Skype, WhatsApp), where the content never disappears and remains searchable, you have an invaluable resource for visibility and team support.
 Who shares regularly?
 Who helps others out?
 Who isn't participating?
 Are they working in a silo?
 Trying to work through a problem?
 Having issues outside of work that are impacting their focus?
 Don't make assumptions, but instead use what you see to help guide conversations with individuals.